rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

 > Let's super charge our monitoring with specific information about our cat based services ...

-1. Lets Enable ServiceMonitor in PetBattle apps.
+1. Let's Enable ServiceMonitor in PetBattle apps.

     OpenShift gathers the base metrics to see how our pods are doing.
 In order to get application specific metrics (like response time or active users etc) alongside the base ones, we need another object: _ServiceMonitor_.
 ServiceMonitor will let Prometheus know which endpoint the metrics are exposed so that Prometheus can scrape them.
 And once the Prometheus has the metrics, we can run query on them (just like we did before!) and create shiny dashboards!